 There are specific books, equipment and attire required throughout the D.P.M. program.
 Lists of required textbooks are published prior to each semester.
 Remember that the Library is not the source for required textbooks.
+The Library may have some required textbooks but loan periods may be limited to allow other students to borrow these textbooks.
 Any required textbooks available in the Library are kept on overnight reserve and not renewable.
 Other required readings may include journal articles (available in the Library and/or online), materials distributed in class or posted on the NYCPM Intranet, and Web-based resources, all of which are identified in course syllabi.
 Beyond the required readings there may also be "recommended" readings such as book chapters, articles, web-based materials, etc., which are listed in the syllabus of each course.